mmbman/Katagiri/jewel-mirror-awareness.md

 The practice of wisdom is the practice of samadhi.
 One-pointedness.
 And the simplest practice of samadhi is Zazen.

 ***

 Buddhism, and particularly the Prajna Paramita Sutra, places great stress on the Wisdom of Emptiness.
-Wisdom of Emptiness is the realization that the human world has no substantiality of its own
+Wisdom of Emptiness is the realization that the human world has no substantiality of its own.

 No substantiality of its own means that there is no single thing to pin down, to count, to explain, to know, or to understand as an independent entity.